SolarBotList/v1/README.md

 /templates - HTML/Jinja2 Files

 This Repository, despite being openly readable is not meant to be redistributed, cloned or self-hosted.
-Not because I forbid it, but because you have to follow these steps:
+I have not tested this System in Production.

+If you want to self-host anyways, follow the following instructions:

 * Import `actress.inst` to actress
 * Create a .env-File with the keys `TOKEN`, `CLIENT_ID`, `CLIENT_SECRET`, `OAUTH_URL` and `REDIRECT_URI`